 What is Ayurveda?

 According to scholars, it’s the oldest science of healing, with a holistic approach to longevity, health and life balance.
-It is derived from the Sanskrit Words “ayus” and “veda”, which together means “knowledge of life”.
+It is derived from the Sanskrit Words “ayus” and “veda”, which togEther means “knowledge of life”.
 This traditional Indian Medicine is run by a set of basic principles in treating illnesses and balancing the mind, body and consciousness.

-Medicine differs in some way from conventional medicine.
+Ayurvedic Medicine differs in some way from conventional medicine.
 The following doctrines of Ayurveda sets it apart from the modern medical set up:

 - There is no universal formula for healing.
 Every person and his needs are unique.